Table of Contents

 The majority of speed cameras measure vehicles in a single place without moving.
 Speed cameras are fixed, and these devices typically use detectors or radars on the road surface to detect the speed of an automobile.
 Small cameras may be installed in unmarked patrol cars that use lasers or radars to detect the speed of a vehicle.
 Many communities require that some cameras be operated by a law enforcement officer.
 Photos of speeding vehicles are recorded, and the location, time, date, and speed of the vehicle are recorded.

+The use of speed cameras in urban and rural areas has been shown to reduce car accidents.
 Research studies examined by the Cochrane Collaboration discovered overall reductions in car accidents involving serious bodily injury and fatalities due to the installation of speed cameras.
 The trend over time is that roads, highways, and interstates become safer after speed cameras are incorporated in a specific geographic area.

 Car accidents involving fatalities increased during the COVID-19 global pandemic.
 Although fewer people were driving during this period, the number of car accident fatalities rose.
-The drivers who were traveling on roads and highways during the COVID-19 global pandemic sped more often and ignored posted speed limits.
+Many drivers who were traveling on roads and highways during the COVID-19 global pandemic sped more often and ignored posted speed limits.

 U.S. Communities Using Speed Cameras

-Automated Enforcement and State Laws
+Automated Enforcement And State Laws

 Surveys taken by the Insurance Institute for Highway Safety in the District of Columbia in 2012 revealed that residents approved of the speed cameras used since 2001.
-Approximately eighty-eight percent of residents stated that automobile speeding was a danger to their health and safety.
+Approximately 88% of residents stated that automobile speeding was a danger to their health and safety.
 The vast majority of residents in the District of Columbia support the use of speed cameras.

 Drivers surveyed in Scottsdale, Arizona, approved the use of speed camera systems on freeways in urban areas.
 After these speed cameras were installed, a larger percentage of survey respondents expressed approval of speed cameras.